struktapp/strukt-console/README.md

 [![Latest Unstable Version](https://poser.pugx.org/strukt/console/v/unstable)](https://packagist.org/packages/strukt/console)
 [![License](https://poser.pugx.org/strukt/console/license)](https://packagist.org/packages/strukt/console)

-This is a console framework that utilises docblock to parse command description and format.
+This is a console framework that utilises `DocBlock` to parse command description and format.

-# IMPORTANT
+## Block Spaces (IMPORTANT)

-This package uses docblock to generate your commands.
-The docblock must be in single spaces and *NOT* tabs.
+This package uses `DocBlock` to generate your commands.
+The `DocBlock` must be in single spaces and *NOT* tabs.
 Be conservative with the spaces and don't leave any that are unnecessary otherwise the commands will not work.